clokep/relapse/docs/message_retention_policies.md

-MSC1763 also specifies semantics for a `min_lifetime` parameter which defines the amount of time after which an event _can_ get purged (after it was sent to the room), but Synapse doesn't currently support it beyond registering it.
+MSC1763 also specifies semantics for a `min_lifetime` parameter which defines the amount of time after which an event _can_ get purged (after it was sent to the room), but Relapse doesn't currently support it beyond registering it.

 Both `max_lifetime` and `min_lifetime` are optional parameters.